CenturyLinkCloud/clc-puppet/README.md

 ##### `os_type`

-_Read only_ Friendly name of the Operating System the server is running.
+_Read only_ Friendly name of the Operating System (OS) that the server is running.

 ##### `os`

-_Read only_ Server os.
+_Read only_ Server OS.

 #### Type: clc_group